chingu-voyage6/Geckos-Team-18-corrupted/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/browser` directory.
 Use the `--prod` flag for a production build.

+## Switching between firebase environments

+Run `firebase use default` to switch to production environment.
+Run `firebase use staging` to switch to development environment.

 ## Deploy